“There’s an app for that.”

 All of this happens before the localization process.

 Adapting your application to multiple languages: Localization

 Software localization is the process of adapting your application or software to other languages, including translating your content.
 But translation is only one piece of the localization puzzle.
-Localizing content resonates with users because it incorporates relevant cultural nuance to feel familiar instead of simply replacing English words with translated text.
+Localized content resonates with users because it incorporates relevant cultural nuance.
+It’s designed to feel familiar instead of simply replacing English words with translated text.

 Software localization generally includes a set of localization best practices:

 - UI layout to support different length text